sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## Prompt Format

 Use the following format for input prompts.
 The 'pre text' and 'append text' sections apply to all frames.
 The separator `----` should consist of four hyphens, and each line of 'frameN text' applies to individual frames.
-The '{lora}' means it will be replaced by the LoRA input contents at the right pane.
+The '{lora}' means it will be replaced by the LoRA input contents at the right panel.

 ```
 pre text,